ssmanji89/documentation-theme-jekyll/posts/2023-03-18-post-standard-Considerations-for-a-Disaster-Recovery-Policy .md

+---
+title: Considerations for a Disaster Recovery Policy
+excerpt_separator: "<!--more-->"
+categories:
+  - Blog
+tags:
+  - Disaster Recovery
+  - ChatGPT
+---

-# Disaster Recovery Policy Considerations
+# Considerations for a Disaster Recovery Policy

 ## Establish a Disaster Recovery (DR) Plan
 - Define the scope and objectives of the DR plan.